Charlesworth Wetland Reserve

 South New Brighton Reserve II (see website for working bee dates)

 Thistledown Wetland Reserve

-This is a small yet orginal and unique wetland remnant near Thistledown Place, off Hargood St. Fresh water from springs in this reserve flow into Streamwharf Creek, which is a tributory of the Heathcote River.
+This is a small yet original and unique wetland remnant near Thistledown Place, off Hargood St. Fresh water from springs in this reserve flow into Streamwharf Creek, which is a tributary of the Heathcote River.